Living with a person who struggles with alcohol abuse can be difficult and exhausting. Remember to do the following when strife comes your way.

-- Avoid codependency.
+• Avoid codependency.
 One of the biggest problems about caring for a loved one with alcoholism is developing codependency.
 Codependency is when an individual enables an alcoholic loved one.
 In codependent relationships, partners sometimes remain in the relationship despite the harm their loved ones are causing, make excuses for their behavior and are unable to find satisfaction outside of making their loved one happy.
-Having an external source of self-worth is emotionally harmful and often leaves the caregiving individuals drained and unable to separate their own lives from their partners’ lives.
-Individuals like this usually provide constant emotional support and often financial support as well.

 Resources to Help Care for a Person With Alcoholism